fffonion/lua-resty-openssl/README.md

 **syntax**: *txt, err = extension:text()*

-Returns the text representation of extension
+Returns the text representation of extension.
+This functions calls `X509V3_EXT_print` under the hood, and fallback to `ASN1_STRING_print` if the former failed.
+It thus has exact same output with that of `openssl x509 -text`.

 ```lua
 local objects = require "resty.openssl.objects"